malva-ot/nomo/nomo-id-structures.md

 ### 10.3 Set

-The set name and key represent the identifier of a set itself.
+The **set name** and **set key** together represent the identifier of a set itself.
 The QRN concept itself as defined in this specification does not require that a set name be present if a set key is present.
-The set name and key are collectively called the set identifier.
+The set name and key are collectively called the **set identifier**.

 When both a set name and a set key are present, this specification defines this to mean that the set name represents a set of sets which share some unifying character or attribute, while each unique key value appended to the set name represents a specific instance of such a set.